------------------->

 • Developed deep reinforcement learning algorithms to do model parallelism that speed up deep network training by more than 60% over top-performing baselines (ICML’17, ICLR’18, and NeurIPS’20).

-• Introduced mixture-of-expert large language models that allow efficient training of massive neural networks with over 100 billion parameters, yielding state of the art results on established language modeling and translations tasks (ICLR’17).
+• Introduced Mixture-of-Experts (MoE) architectures for language models and showed efficient training of LLMs with over 130 billion parameters, yielding state-of-the-art results on established language modeling and translations tasks (ICLR’17).

 • Publications:

-For a full list of publications, please visit my Google Scholar page.
+For a full list of recent papers, blog posts, and code pointers, visit my lab webpage.
+For a comprehensive list of publications, please visit my Google Scholar page.

 >